Dividend ETFs

 The fund's strategy combines two key investor priorities:

 This positioning makes SPHD particularly appealing for conservative income seekers or those looking to add a stabilizing element to a growth-heavy portfolio.
+It's essentially a "defensive income" sleeve rather than an aggressive yield play.

 | Ticker Symbol | Asset Class | Strategy | Payment Frequency | Expense Ratio | Sponsor |